seblap86/economy-for-the-common-good/README.md

 Next on the agenda is to clean the web-scraping code (especially heavily hard-coded parts), conduct data analyses, build insightful dashboards, and automize the whole data pipeline.

 ## Collaboration
 This is a pro bono project and I am happy to collaborate on it.
-If you are interested, don't hesitate to contact me.
+If you are interested, don't hesitate to contact me, e.g., on [LinkedIn](https://www.linkedin.com/in/sebastian-bobeth/).